 Specifically, the company has now developed a focused sales strategy around the Velux products it stocks, and branding for its unique service software, which is helping to differentiate the business.

 They also improved service levels and quality of operation as integral to attracting high-end clients, and now offer guidance on quality management for those clients that require ISO accreditation, too.
-The results have been astounding, with sales growing from £180,000 in 2014, to £1.2 million by December 2016.
 Eight new members of staff have also been taken on.

 So in short, putting together an effective route-to-market strategy allows a company to develop it: